HenwinC/The-Happy-Place/README.md

 https://trello.com/b/03Va1Gy2/the-happy-place

 ## About The-Happy-Place
-This app was built to connect and chat with friends about diffrent topics.
+This app was built to chat with people about diffrent topics.
+Replies are anonymous and every one has the ability to delete a post if they find the post not entertaining.

 ## instructions